rakib2067/Fundamentals-of-Database-Engineering/README.md

 This involves the process of persisting writes made to the database in non-volatile memory i.e. If a transaction has been committed and the database crashed after, upon restarting we should be able to see that change

-OS Cache:

-- A write request in OS usually goes straight to the OS cache instead of to disk, as OS likes to batch the requests and flush all at once
-- This can lead to cases where writes are stored in cache, but the OS itself crashes
-  - In cases where the machine restarts without flushing to disk we will have a loss of data
-- There is a command `Fsync` OS which always forces writes to go to the disk
-  - Which again can be expensive and slow down commits

 Durability techniques:

 - WAL (Write Ahead Log) - We save all transactions go through the WAL which gets flushed to disk immediately.
 So when there is a crash we can visit this WAL and rebuild our data to the right state